-- Report to HRdirect all threats, attempted violence or actual violence against employees, customers, or third parties that occurs in the UnitedHealth Group workplace.
-UnitedHealth Group will not tolerate violence or threats of violence in any form in the workplace, at work-related functions, or outside of work if it affects the workplace.
-In addition, weapons are not allowed on UnitedHealth Group property.
-In emergency situations - or if you perceive a threat to be imminent - please call the police, fire or medical emergency services (911 in the United States) for assistance. - If you are under the influence of any intoxicant, you may not work or be present on Company sites, in Company vehicles or acting on the Company's behalf.
+- Report to Corporate Security all threats, attempted violence, or actual violence against employees, customers, or third parties that is connected to the UnitedHealth Group workplace. - UnitedHealth Group will not tolerate violence or threats of violence in any form in the workplace, at work-related functions, or outside of work if it affects the workplace.
+Unauthorized persons or theft of personal belongings or Company property should also be reported to Corporate Security.
+Weapons are not allowed on UnitedHealth Group property except as may be provided for in the Violence-Free Workplace Policy.
+In emergency situations - or if you perceive a threat to be imminent - call the police, fire, or medical emergency services (911 in the United States) for assistance. - If you are under the influence of any intoxicant, you may not work or be present on Company sites, in Company vehicles or acting on the Company's behalf.
 While working on behalf of the Company, employees must not use any substance that could prevent them from working safely or effectively, including prescription medications.
 Employees may, however, consume alcohol at authorized UnitedHealth Group functions or in certain legitimate business settings, such as client entertainment.
-At all times, however, employees are expected to act responsibly and to consume alcohol only in moderation.

-• Immediately report to HRdirect accidents, injuries, or unsafe practices occurring on UnitedHealth Group's grounds.

-Every employee is obligated to promptly report any incident that compromises the safety of UnitedHealth Group's workplace.

-• Notify HRdirect if you experience or witness discriminatory conduct or harassment in your workplace, or retaliation for reporting discrimination or harassment.
-UnitedHealth Group does not permit discrimination or harassment, on the basis of age, race, gender, color, religion, national origin, ancestry, disability, marital status, covered veteran status, sexual orientation, gender identity and/or expression, status with respect to public assistance or any other characteristic protected by applicable law.
+At all times, however, employees are expected to act responsibly and to consume alcohol only in moderation. - Immediately report to HRdirect accidents, injuries, or unsafe practices occurring on UnitedHealth Group's grounds.
+Every employee is obligated to promptly report any incident that compromises the safety of UnitedHealth Group's workplace. - Notify HRdirect, your manager, a Human Capitial employee or the Compliance & Ethics HelpCenter if you experience or witness discriminatory conduct or harassment in your workplace, intimidation, or retaliation for reporting potential ethics violations, discrimination, or harassment.
+UnitedHealth Group does not permit discrimination or harassment on the basis of age, race, gender, color, religion, national origin, ancestry, disability, marital status, protected veteran status, sexual orientation, gender identity and/or expression, genetic information, status with respect to public assistance, or any other characteristic protected by state, federal, or local law.
+Similarly, UnitedHealth Group prohibits any intimidation or retaliation against individuals who make good-faith complaints or reports of discrimination, harassment, violence, or threats, or any other violation of this Code or Company policy.